Anewnoob/Anewnoob.github.io/README.md

 # Basic information
 I received the B.S. degree in software engineering from the University of Electronic Science and Technology of China (UESTC) in 2018, and also received the M.S. degree in UESTC in 2021 .
 My current research interests include neural ODEs, spatio-temporal data mining, urban flow super resolution, and time series analysis.
-Now, i'm working for Bytedance.
+Now, i'm working for Bytedance and as an algorithm engineer in the visual computing group.
+If you want to join us, please contact me through the following ways：

 E-Mail: liliang2333[AT]gmail.com;  474225654[AT]qq.com; liliang.uestc[AT]bytedance.com